atmiyashita/CricketGeneFinder2018/README.md

 1. Download all the sequence data from NCBI database associated with a gene name (protein name) of interest
 2. Run a BLAST search locally using your own database, such as a transcriptome dataset (in fasta format).
 3. Extract relevant informations from the output file (xml format)

+## Files to store in this repository

+Due to the size limit in repositories in GitHub, I will not store large files (e.g. sequence database files) in this repository.
+They are saved locally or in Goole Drive.

+Currently,

+ 1. 'xxx.py' files

+is stored in this repository.
+Each '.py' files refer to Google Drive address in each code.